JuliaHealth/OMOPCDMPathways.jl/docs/src/contributing.md

 ## 5. Submitting your changes to the main project ✅

 Almost done!
 Go to your fork and there should be a section that asks you to make a pull request (PR) from your branch.
-This allows the maintainers of OMOPCDMPathways to see if they can add your changes to the main project.
+This allows the maintainers of `OMOPCDMPathways.jl` to see if they can add your changes to the main project.
 If not, you can click the "New pull request" button.

-Make sure the "base" branch is OMOPCDMPathways `dev` and the "compare" branch is the branch on your fork.
+Make sure the "base" branch is `dev` and the "compare" branch is the branch on your fork.
 To your PR, add an informative title and description, and link your PR to relevant issues or discussions.
 Finally, click "Create pull request".